 For years, researchers have highlighted the dangers that air pollution poses to humans.
 A new study now reveals that exposure of pregnant women may inhibit cardiac response to stress in their babies.

-The study, done by Mount Sinai researchers, shows that particulate air pollution during pregnancy has a link to lowered cardiac response to stress in some six-month-olds.
+The study, done by Mount Sinai researchers, showed that particulate air pollution during pregnancy has a link to a lowered cardiac response to stress in some six-month-olds.
 It is the first piece of research to show that in-utero, prenatal air pollution exposure can impact variability of heart rate.

 Medical experts are aware of the importance of heart rate variability to good health.
 Respiratory, cardiovascular, and digestive systems depend heavily on the heart’s response to stressful conditions in order to function efficiently.
 Variability in heart rate in response to stress is also crucial for overcoming stress and promoting emotional well-being.

 It then means there are bound to be problems when anything inhibits heart variability.
 Reduced cardiac response to stress in infants raises their risk for health problems.
 It increases the risk for both physical and mental health issues in later years.

 “These findings, in combination with increasing worldwide exposure to particulate air pollution, highlight the importance of examining early-life exposure to air pollution in relation to negative medical, developmental, and psychological outcomes,” said Rosalind Wright, professor of Pediatrics, Environmental Medicine and Public Health, and Medicine at Mount Sinai’s Icahn School of Medicine.

 Findings from this research were published in an October issue of Environmental Health Perspectives.

 For the research, scientists at Mount Sinai examined 237 mothers, who were based in Boston, along with their babies.